chernandezba/zesarux/README.md

 * Supports RAM packs on Jupiter Ace up to 51 KB

-* Joystick emulation with real joystick and keyboard cursors: Kempston, Sinclair 1&2, Cursor Joystick, Cursor & Shift, OPQA, Fuller, Zebra, Mikro-Gen, ZXPand, SAM Coupe Cursors.
+* Joystick emulation with real joystick and keyboard cursors: Kempston, Sinclair 1&2, Cursor Joystick, Cursor & Shift, OPQA, Fuller, Zebra, Mikro-Gen, ZXPand, SAM Coupe Cursors, CPC, MSX, Spectravideo.
 Autofire function too

 * On Screen keyboard useful when playing with joystick, two types: one with keyboard letters, and another with words, useful for playing Text Adventures.
 Also a tool to extract words from text adventures (Daad, Paws, Quill and Gac)